 According to San Roman, MinInt officials are consulting the judiciary regarding each indicted PEN prisoner to verify that the supervising judge will not release the "dangerous prisoner" if his or her PEN status is removed.
 As soon as the Ministry receives such assurances, the PEN decree is removed, and the prisoner remains detained during subsequent judicial proceedings.

+have

-have MinInt and FOWG sources her/told us that special those attention is being focused on/persons held under the
+MinInt and FOWG sources hex/told us that special those attention is being focused on/persons held under the will simply remain under PEN.)

 DECLASSIFIED IN FULL